ASCII-LAB/Awesome-Agent-Hallucinations/README.md

 * **Camel: Communicative agents for" mind" exploration of large language model society**
 * **Theory of mind for multi-agent collaboration via large language models**
 * **Encouraging divergentthinking in large language models through multi-agent debate**
+* **A Dynamic LLM-Powered Agent Network for Task-Oriented Agent Collaboration**
+* **Merge, ensemble, and cooperate! a survey on collaborative strategies in the era of large language models**

 ## :star2:Mitigating Hallucination
 * **Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations**